-e.
 Qualifying continuing projects with Continuing Contracts under the alternative Continuing Contract clause.
 For all planned contract awards with a face value of more than \$20 million, identify the acquisition plan.
-If the plan is to award a new continuing contract in the BY notify CECW-IF to OASA CW not later than July BY-2 with only basic information being submitted at this time.
+If the plan is to award a new continuing contract in the BY notify CECW-IF to OASA(CW) not later than July BY-2 with only basic information being submitted at this time.
 Supporting documentation with additional detail will be required if/when the funding is included in the Budget and there are some assurances of Congress appropriating those funds.
 Note however, HQUSACE will consider including new continuing contracts with a value greater than \$10 million with compelling justification.
-Coordination and approval must occur according to the latest Execution EC.
-No continuing contracts are to be scheduled for award in the last quarter of FY 2020.
+Coordination and approval must occur consistent with the latest Execution EC.
+No continuing contracts are to be scheduled for award in the last quarter of FY2022.

-f.
+e.
 Major Rehabilitation Projects - The definition of rehabilitation project in Section 205 of P.L.
 102-2580 (WRDA 1992), as amended by Section 2006 of P.L.
-113-121 (WRRDA 2014), is applied by policy to all business programs.
-For FY 2019 the rehab cost threshold is \$21,499,435 for reliability improvement, \$2,082,645 for rehab efficiency improvement and \$6,247,936 for major maintenance Work below the cost thresholds is funded in the O&M or MR&T O&M account.
+113-121 (WRRDA 2014), is applied by policyto all business programs.
+For FY 2022 the Major Rehab Cost Threshold for regular major rehabs is \$24M.
+The Major Rehab Efficiency threshold is \$2.3M.Work below the cost thresholds is funded in the O&M or MR&T O&M account.

+f.
+Project Completions - Ongoing projects that can complete all remaining construction work during the budget year will be funded at the level needed to complete that work if the project has a BCR of 1.0 to 1 or above, at a 7% discount rate.
+See also paragraph C-2-10 below in this APPENDIX.
+Work packages in this category must use a Phase Status Code of "LY" and a Phase Activity Code of LY for first time completion funding.
+Recompletions must use a Phase Status Code of "LP" and a Phase Activity Code of "LY" to make HQ aware the project has been funded to completion in prior year(s), but now needs additional funding to physically complete and fiscally closeout.

 g.
-Project Completions - Ongoing projects that can complete all remaining construction work during the budget year will be funded at the level needed to complete that work if the project has a BCR of 1.0 to 1 or above, at a 7% discount rate.
-See also paragraph D-2-10 in this APPENDIX h.
 PACRs - Post Authorization Change Reports (PACRs) must meet the following conditions for the project to be eligible for the BY budget: